OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```

-## What App  Will We Build With Angular Material?
+## The kind of Appliction we will be Build With Angular Material?

 We will be focusing on building a sample application that makes use of the default theme that comes with Angular Material.We will build an that serves as a content management system for blog posts.
 It will not use permanent data storage so will make use of JavaScript arrays.
 Enough of the talking, let's get started!!!